Sihellman/hr-vue/README.md

 #
 I have not yet developed the CSS and pagination.
 #
-The folder to_be_put_in_htdocs contains the API, the schema, and the htaccess to be put in the htdocs folder of XAMPP.
+The folder to_be_put_in_htdocs contains the API, the schema, and the htaccess, to be put in the htdocs folder of XAMPP.
 #
 The src/views contains the webpages I made.